 Taking pride in your lawn is a right that comes with having a green thumb.
-It takes a lot of time and work to keep your lawn and garden in a healthy, lush state.
+It takes a lot of time and work to keep your lawn in a healthy, lush state.
 Plus, our outdoor spaces tend to be a center for social gatherings so keeping them in tip top shape is important.
 While we all love a large sprawling lawn of green grass, it takes a lot of water to maintain it.
 In fact, the EPA reports that up to 50% of outdoor water use can be lost due to wind, evaporation, and runoff.

 Conserving water at home is good for both the environment and your wallet.
 There are already plenty of ways to reduce water inside the house, so why stop there?
 Making an effort to reduce water use outdoors can have a tremendous impact on our water supply and your monthly utility bill.
 So how does one achieve an eco-friendly lawn?
 That’s where xeriscaping comes in.